IanFinlayson/exploring-cs/chapter08.md

 functions, along with everything else in math, without needing the `math.` beforehand.

-Generally it\'s a good idea to stick with the first version of import most of the time.
+Generally it's a good idea to stick with the first version of import most of the time.
 That makes your code clearer since everyone can tell what library everything we use is part of.
 There are cases, however, when one program uses lots and lots of things from one library where